-As with all cancers, the tumors need to be staged, or quantifying how much cancer the patient has, and graded as to how aggressive the disease is.
+As with all cancers, the tumors need to be staged to determine how much cancer the patient has, and graded as to how aggressive the disease is.
 Fortunately, the majority of cases are now diagnosed when they are still localized or confined to the kidney.
 As a result, the patient’s survival increases.
 As mentioned, most of these masses are found incidentally on routine imaging studies.
-However, if a patient presents with blood in the urine, also called hematuria, your doctor may order urine and blood tests, as well as imaging studies, such as a CT scan, MRI, or kidney ultrasound.
-Once these imaging and laboratory tests are performed, your doctor will better counsel you regarding treatment options.
-Fortunately, at Regional Urology, we provide a diverse range of options for treatment.
+Other ways of diagnosing Renal Cancer include:

 For the most part, surgical intervention is needed in order to cure patients of renal-cell carcinoma.
-However, an in-depth discussion with one’s doctor will establish whether a patient is a candidate for surgical intervention.
-Options for surgery include ablative techniques, such as cryotherapy, laparoscopic techniques, which allow the surgeon to perform the surgery through small holes, as well as the traditional open technique.
-Again, this is based upon the patient’s medical history as well as the size and location of the tumor.
+However, an in-depth discussion with one’s doctor will establish whether a patient is a candidate for surgical intervention, based upon the patient’s medical history as well as the size and location of the tumor.

-Emerging data indicates the more kidney tissue one has, the better the long term outcomes.
-That is, the ability to cut out the tumors from a kidney cancer is shown to prolong a patient’s life in comparison with those who have the entire kidney removed.
-It is because of this that we perform laparoscopic and robotic partial nephrectomies.
+Research studies indicate that the more kidney tissue one has as they go through life, the better the long term outcomes are.
+When possible we try to remove only the tumor and leave the remaining normal kidney tissue behind.
+It is because of this that we perform roboti-assisted laparoscopic partial nephrectomies.
 This procedure is performed through small keyhole-sized incisions where the tumor is accurately removed from the normal surrounding kidney tissue.
 Fortunately, hospitalization is dramatically decreased, and patient’s pain levels are also dramatically decreased with this mode of therapy.
+Occasionally however, the tumor is either too large or poorly located to allow us to safely remove it, and the entire kidney must be removed.

-Despite the fact that we have seen smaller and smaller tumors with the increased use of imaging, there is still the time-honored approach of open surgical removal.
-In this case, the tumors may be too large to be taken through the keyhole-sized incisions of laparoscopic or robotic surgery and may need open surgery to remove them.
-Additionally, circumstances may be that the patient has other medical problems or the location of the tumor necessitates an open approach.
+In cases where the tumors may be too large to be taken through the keyhole-sized incisions of laparoscopic surgery, open surgery through a single large incision may be necessary.
+Additionally, circumstances may be that the patient has other medical problems, or the location of the tumor necessitates an open approach.

-The doctors at Regional Urology also incorporate the use of medical oncologists in the treatment of certain renal cancers.
+Medical oncologists are consulted in the treatment of certain renal cancers.
 Fortunately research continues to provide newer and newer drugs to target and destroy these cancers.
 We also provide nutritional and counseling support if and when the patient desires such intervention.